 A quick drive around Anytown USA and you’re likely to see graduate pictures and messages from family and friends on yard signs, digital billboards, and roadside banners.
 We’re also hearing about some conflicts between what graduates would like to happen, and what we need to all do to stay safe.

 To help honor all Fragile X self-advocates and siblings who are being promoted/graduating in 2020, we held a virtual graduation ceremony.
-Parents were able to submit the names, photos, and some information for any child to be recognized, but the ceremony is for everyone.
-Gregg Harper, former Member of Congress from Mississippi and a Fragile X dad, gave a commencement address.
+Parents were able to submit the names, photos, and relevant information for any child to be recognized, though the ceremony was for everyone.
+Gregg Harper, a Fragile X dad and former U.S. Representative for Mississippi’s 3rd congressional district (2009–2019), gave the commencement address.

 Watch the whole ceremony below.
 It was shared on Facebook and YouTube at 2 PM ET on Saturday, June 6, 2020.